Counselling & Psychotherapy

 Activate your senses.
 Look around yourself, listen to the sounds, touch your surroundings, notice what smell passes into your nostrils, what taste do you have in your mouth ?

-(Extracted and compiled from “the HeartMath Solution”)
+The following is extracted and compiled from “the HeartMath Solution”

 By accumulating and combining millions of partial truths and volumes of incomplete data, the head manages to put together somewhat cohesive patterns of reality.
 But that pattern-making ability, essential though it is, has drawbacks.
 The head can easily get locked into set patterns.
 If an old emotion has become familiar, we often respond to new, similar situations with the same emotion, whether it makes sense or not.
 In a strange way, the familiarity makes us feel secure.